anthonella2207/clip.board/README.md

 Tracks the availability of seats (available, reserved) for each showtime in each theater.

-3. User account management system
+3. User account management system:
 •	Database Schema:
 Create a robust users table with the following fields: o	id (Primary Key)